-Hinuera is equipped with a 110/33kV 30MVA transformer (4 single phase banks) supplying a load of about 31MVA.
-There is limited 33kV and 11kV backup supply from the adjacent Waihou point of supply and the surrounding 11kV network.
-Upon loss of the single transformer during peak loads some loss of customer supply will be experienced.
+Hinuera is equipped with one 110/33kV, 30MVA transformer (single-phase banks) supplying a load of about 30MVA.
+There is a limited amount of backup supply from the adjacent Waihou and Kinleith points of supply (33kV and 11kV).
+A fourth single-phase transformer bank on site provides a single contingency security level.
 The expected repair time (Transpower) would be about six hours.
-If significant load growth occurs network reinforcement will be required.
+Based on current demand growth it is expected that a second transformer will need to be commissioned in 2003.